 That’s where Cups for Change came in.
 In January 2020, Byron based cafe hotspot, Bayleaf decided it was time to start adding a surcharge for single-use coffee cups (the BYO discount still remained in place).

 That’s right, if you decided you didn’t want to dine in, participate in their reusable network Huskee Swap or BYO cup, then Bayleaf, along with a number of other local cafes who jumped on board, would add a 30 cent fee on top of your coffee.
-They also decided that rather than pocketing the money, they would donate all raised funds to the WWF.

 What Cups for Change aimed to do was encourage reuse behaviour over single-use in customers who may had never given it any serious thought.
 They hoped to change behaviour surrounding the daily cup of coffee, believing that if people are called out on something or become financially disadvantaged from their daily practices, they may then enact change within themselves.